tedinski/talks/DSLDI-2017/slides.md

 \vspace{1pt}

 - But this approach hasn't really caught on
-- Macros have to some extent...
+- Macros have, to some extent...

 ## Hypothesis: reliable composition